zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-datacatalog-environment/setup-datacatalog-environment.md

-# Get Started with OCI Data Catalog
+# Setup the Data Catalog Environment

 ## Introduction

 This lab walks you through the steps to get started with Oracle Cloud Infrastructure Data Catalog.
-First, you create the Data Catalog administrator group and an optional user group and then add the Data Catalog users to the respective groups.
-Next, you create the user policies that are required to create a data catalog.
+First, you create a Compartment for your Data Catalog objects.
+Next, you create the Data Catalog administrator group and an optional user group and then add the Data Catalog users to the respective groups.
+Next, you create the user policies that are required to create a Data Catalog instance.
+Finally, you create a Data Catalog instance.

 This tutorial is directed at administrator users because they are granted the required access permissions.